Convert to 2D

 Finally, to make the effect visually more dramatic, we do not simulate a confluent tissue, but only a fragment.
 We do this with the InitCellObjects initializer that let’s you arrange cells within geometric objects such as boxes or circles.

-A 2D discretized model of excitable media using irregular motile CPM cells where u and v concentrations are coupled to adhesion (CPM/Interaction/Contact energy) and VolumeConstraint/target.
+u and v concentrations are coupled to adhesion (CPM/Interaction/Contact energy) and VolumeConstraint/target.

 As you can see, during the propagation of the wave, cells contract and become smaller due to the effect of the intracellular model variables on the cell mechanics.
 On the level of the tissue, we see cells moving back and forth in wavy patterns, which is most clearly visible at the tissue boundary.